Alert Logic Log Collector for Microsoft Azure Event Hubs

 1. In the new Event Hub you created, on the left panel, under Settings, click Networking.

-2. In the Public Access tab, for Public network access, select Selected networks.
+2. In the Public Access tab, you have the following options for Public network access:

 4. Select Yes to Allow trusted Microsoft services to bypass this firewall.